PREDICTIVE WIRELESS SURVEY

 2. Wall Construction Floorplan - Identifies every wall type - via a wall code labelled beside each wall on the plan.
 We then use the Wall Types Index to determine the thickness and type of each type of wall, so that we can create the corresponding custom signal attenuation for each wall in the Ekahau software.

-Although it is understood that ceiling plans change often before the final building/floor is constructed, by using the RCP, this provides the highest probability that WAPs will be installed well clear of all metal duct work, as well as away from any other significant obstructions (concrete columns, structural beams, or fixed office furnishings).
+4. Reflected Ceiling Floorplan (RCP) - Although not essential for predicting the signal, we use the RCP plans to provide more accurate WAP locations on the floorplan, so that no WAPs interfere with existing lighting fixtures, smoke alarms, fire sprinklers, speakers etc. Although it is understood that ceiling plans change often before the final building/floor is constructed, by using the RCP, this provides the highest probability that WAPs will be installed well clear of all metal duct work, as well as away from any other significant obstructions (concrete columns, structural beams, or fixed office furnishings).
 The RCP also provides information on whether horizontal mounting of WAPs is not possible, and if special right-angle brackets are needed for WAP installation.

 Where Predictive Surveys Are Not Recommended